nelsonlopezjimenez/webdev-go-astro-tailwindcss-react-app/README.md

 ## 9.12.2025

+### TOC internal links issue
+1. Tried manual html tag additions: hr, then h1,h2
+1. Tried without astro and it worked the original solution by reading /api/sections/section1/week/1/toc and content but stopped working when using astro rendering
+1. Tried  Intersection Observer in DynamicTableOfContent
+1. Added a script to [week].astro as well javascript to react
+1. Finally it was a combination of code that worked
+    1. This solution:
+    1.Waits for content to load before setting up scroll tracking 1.Ensures all headings have IDs programmatically
+    1.Uses throttled scroll events for better performance 1.Shows debug info so you can see what's happening 1.Handles smooth scrolling and URL updates

+### Problem with fronend building using API call when go server is down or nonresponsive
+1. Resolved the situation adding a conditional that test if the go server is available or not
+1. All lessons created an index file and a TOC default or based on the lesson conten

+### Testing images and side navigation bar generation

 1. Added screenshots from various exe files to week38
 1. astro build, go build to v6.2.6.exe
 1. Images not rendered